Financing a PLNU Education

 Financial Need is defined as the difference between the student’s Cost of Attendance (COA) for the academic year and the Student Aid Index (SAI) as determined by completion of the FAFSA.

-Cost of Attendance is the sum of tuition, fees, housing and meals, books and supplies, transportation, and miscellaneous costs.
-The Student Aid Index is a statistical figure calculated using the financial information provided on the FAFSA by the student and parent that represents the ability of the student’s family to contribute to the cost of the student’s education.
+The Cost of Attendance is determined by the university and is based on estimation of reasonable expenses incurred by the majority of students, including tuition, fees, housing and meals, books and supplies, transportation, and miscellaneous costs.
+(See Table below for information on the calculation of COA).
+The Student Aid Index is a statistical figure based on a federally mandated formula using the financial information provided on the FAFSA by the student and parent that represents the ability of the student’s family to contribute to the cost of the student’s education.

 Appeals for Special Circumstances